Bill White (administrator)

+William Bryan White (born 1966 or 1967) is an American diplomat who is the United States ambassador to Belgium since 2025.
+He is the former president of the Intrepid Sea-Air-Space Museum.

 Life

-White was born in the late 1960s, is a native of Point Lookout, New York, and graduated Fordham University.
+White was born between 1966 and 1967, is a native of Point Lookout, New York, and graduated from Fordham University.
 White worked in his family's business and began to work for Intrepid in 1992 and became chief of staff to Zachary Fisher and fundraiser for the Intrepid Museum Foundation.
 In 1996 he was awarded the Meritorious Public Service Award for his work for the United States Navy.
 He resides in Manhattan.

 In 2008, White was mentioned as a possible nominee for United States Secretary of the Navy for the Obama administration.
-His nomination was supported by Hugh Shelton, a former chairman of the Joint Chiefs of Staff, and Jerrold Nadler, in whose congressional district the Intrepid Museum is located.
 The post eventually went to former Mississippi governor and ambassador to Saudi Arabia, Ray Mabus.

 In June 2009, The Washington Times reported White to be considered for Deputy Chief Management Officer for the United States Department of Defense, which would make him the highest-ranking openly gay person in the department.

-In 2010, White founded Constellations Group, a strategic consulting firm that advises corporations, foundations, and high-net-worth individuals with their business challenges and philanthropic endeavors.
-The firms' mission is to support the men and women of the US armed forces and first responder communities and their families.

-White resigned from his position as president of the Intrepid museum and other Intrepid related positions in May 2010 in order to pursue new challenges with similar goals.
+White resigned from his position as president of the Intrepid museum and other Intrepid related positions in May 2010.
 The museum gave no explanations for White's abrupt resignation.
 White had been subpoenaed earlier by the office of then New York State Attorney-General Andrew Cuomo in connection with investigations into campaign fundraising solicitations from pension fund managers.
 He had been connected to former state comptroller Alan G. Hevesi who resigned after pleading guilty to a felony charge.

+Before joining the Intrepid organization in 1992, White worked in his family’s restaurant and real estate businesses in New York City.
+While in college, he volunteered as an emergency medical technician in the Bronx, where he assisted in delivering two babies.
+He also volunteered as a firefighter and served as captain of a sightseeing boat in New York Harbor.

-In September 2010, White agreed to pay a $1,000,000 fine to settle charges that he was involved in the state pension fund pay to play scandal.
+In September 2010, White agreed to pay a $1,000,000 fine to settle charges that he was involved in the state pension fund pay-to-play scandal.

 On February 1, 2011, White was voted back onto the board of trustees of the Intrepid Fallen Heroes Fund.

-On May 14, 2012, it was reported by CNN that in a letter obtained by CNN White had withdrawn his support from Republican presidential candidate Mitt Romney over his stance on gay marriage days after President Obama had stated his full support for gay marriage.
-In his letter, White requests that Romney's campaign return his maximum contribution.
-White stated to CNN that while he does not support President Obama's fiscal policy, he supports him over Romney because he believed Romney would push for a constitutional amendment against gay marriage that would nullify his own marriage.
+On May 14, 2012, it was reported by CNN that White had withdrawn his support from Republican presidential candidate Mitt Romney over his stance on gay marriage days after President Obama had stated his full support for gay marriage.
+In a letter he wrote, White requested that Romney's campaign return his maximum contribution.
+White told CNN that while he did not support President Obama's fiscal policy, he would support him over Romney because he believed Romney would push for a constitutional amendment against gay marriage that would nullify his own marriage.